SheenYo/MAGNET/README.md

 # MAGNET
-MApping the Genetics of neuropsychological traits to the molecular NETwork
+MApping the Genetics of neuropsychological traits to the molecular NETwork of human brain